Git Branching Fundamentals: Create, Switch and Merge Branches

 Branching Workflow Example

-# Create a new branch
+# Create and switch to a new feature branch

 git checkout -b feature-navbar

-# Make changes and commit
+# Make changes to the code

 git add .

-git commit -m "Add navigation bar"
+git commit -m "Add responsive navigation bar"

-# Switch back to main
+# Switch back to main to prepare for integration

 git checkout main